 Along on the western coast of Greece, the Ionian Islands are home to a unique cultural identity that includes Italian influences, thanks to centuries spent under Venetian rule.

 One of the best ways to unlock this storied past is by taking a walking food tour in Corfu, Greece—literally a moveable feast—or pedaling through mountainside villages to explore the island’s stunning coastal roads and historic fortresses.
 In Cephalonia, the largest of these islands, you’ll find Argostoli, a city full of natural and cultural wonders that include the Koutavos Lagoon nature preserve and the hidden Melissani Lake, known as the Cave of Nymphs in Greek mythology.

-This is just a sampling of the adventures that await when you cruise to Greece with Royal Caribbean.
-Other thrills include exploring the original site of the ancient Olympic Games in the small beach town of Katakolon and tastings at Manousakis Winery in Chania, Crete.
+There are many adventures to choose from when you cruise to Greece and the Greek Isles with Royal Caribbean.
+Imagine the thrill of walking the original site of the ancient Olympic Games in the small beach town of Katakolon and enjoying tastings at Manousakis Winery in Chania, Crete.